Ram pressure stripping in the EAGLE simulation: Ram Pressure Models

 The toy model is more complex than the analytic models in that the gravitational potential distribution of the subhalo and the orientation of the galaxy relative to the ram pressure direction are taken from the simulation, and the orbits of gas particles are integrated rather than the direction of stripping being assumed to be vertical from the initial position.
 The inclination of a galaxy relative to the ram pressure is known to make a difference to the stripping rate \citep{roetilt}, and can cause changes to the gas morphology, such unwinding the spiral arms of galaxies that are being stripped edge-on \citep{bellhouse}.

 The toy model is still simplified relative to hydrodynamical simulations in a number of respects.
 The gas particles are treated as test particles within the subhalo gravitational potential, and hydrodynamical interactions between the gas particles are neglected, as are all subgrid physics effects.
-Because the dark matter is the largest contributor to the gravitational potential of the subhalo and is unaffected by ram pressure, we find that the evolution of the subhalo potential over the length of one $\approx 120$ Myr timestep due to change in the distribution of gas is generally small.
-However, as we will describe in the \S\ref{results_toy}, hydrodynamical effects and subgrid physics have significant influence on the ram pressure stripping process in EAGLE.
+Because the dark matter is the largest contributor to the gravitational potential of the subhalo and is unaffected by ram pressure, we find that the evolution of the subhalo potential due to change in the distribution of gas between outputs spaced by $\approx 120$ Myr is generally small.
+However, as we will describe in \S\ref{results_toy}, hydrodynamical effects and subgrid physics have significant influence on the ram pressure stripping process in EAGLE.

 The toy model also distributes the force of the ram pressure over the galactic gas in a simplified fashion.
 As described in \S \ref{analytic}, the ram pressure is computed from the local ICM properties as $P_{\mathrm{ram}} = \rho_{\mathrm{ICM}} v_{\mathrm{rel}}^{2}$.
 Unlike for the analytic models, in the toy model $v_{\mathrm{rel}} = v_{\mathrm{ICM}} - v_{\mathrm{gas}}$, where $v_{\mathrm{gas}}$ is the velocity of each individual gas particle in the galaxy.
 The acceleration of each gas particle is then estimated as $a_{\mathrm{ram}} = P_{\mathrm{ram}}/\Sigma_{\mathrm{gas}}$, where $\Sigma_{\mathrm{gas}}$ is the gas surface density integrated along the ram pressure velocity direction, computed as described in \S\ref{analytic}.
 This formulation for the acceleration due to ram pressure is oversimplified, as it does not take into account the fact that gas at the front of the galaxy ``shields'' the gas behind it from ram pressure \citep{tilted}.
 Using a value of $\rho_{\mathrm{ICM}} v_{\mathrm{rel}}^{2}$ for the ram pressure magnitude also relies on the assumption that the ICM wind deposits its full momentum into the gas of the oncoming galaxy.
-As we will discuss is \S\ref{confinement}, this assumption is inaccurate in a manner that affects the resulting stripping rate.
+As we will discuss is \S\ref{confinement}, this assumption is inaccurate.